 Hunting, fishing, trapping and other 2014-2014 license and harvest permits for fish and wildlife activities in Wisconsin will go on sale in early 2014.
 Visit the DNR website for more information.
-Licenses and permits for 2013-2014 will expire on March 31, 2014.
+Licenses and permits for 2013-2014 expired on March 31, 2014.

 Recreational Safety Education Classes are now being offered by the Wisconsin Department of Natural Resources.
 Check out the ATV, boating, hunting and snowmobile safety classes being offered in the area.